 the combined Doctor of Philosophy and Master of Clinical Audiology (00840)

 - for PHYL5502: PHYL5510 Physiology of the Auditory System, PHYL5501 Audiological Instrumentation Part 1, PHYL5515 Hearing Devices and Adult Aural Rehabilitation (except for PhD students, see unit coordinator); for PHYL5512: PHYL5511 Audiological Instrumentation Part 2, PHYL5513 Speech, Language and Communication, PHYL5514 Evoked Responses in Clinical Diagnosis

 - Contact hours

-- equivalent to 4 hours per week as a mix of lectures/labs/Practical Classes plus 200 hours of supervised clinical placements at external audiology clinics as arranged by the clinical coordinator; delivery of theoretical material occurs in two intensive 5-week courses in February–March and July–August, followed by two weeks in both semesters of hands-on work at UWA, before the supervised clinical work off-campus throughout the year
+- equivalent to 4 hours per week as a mix of lectures/labs/tutorials plus 200 hours of supervised clinical placements at external audiology clinics as arranged by the clinical coordinator; delivery of theoretical material occurs in two intensive 5-week courses in February–March and July–August, followed by two weeks in both semesters of hands-on work at UWA, before the supervised clinical work off-campus throughout the year

 Katz, J., ed.
 Handbook of Clinical Audiology, 7th ed: Lippincott, Williams and Wilkins 2014

 Seewald, R. C. and Tharpe, A. M.. eds.
 Comprehensive Handbook of Paediatric Audiology, Plural Publishing 2010

 Various texts from the Johnstone-Peters Library of Hearing Science in Physiology.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.